Skip to main content

 Wrike announces custom space templates, AI Agents in Wrike Labs, and a new Guage widget to improve project management.
 For more information, visit Wrike's official site.

-Guru is an AI-powered enterprise search tool designed to connect scattered documents, apps, and chats within a company, delivering instant answers directly in the user's workflow.
+Guru is an AI-powered enterprise search tool designed to connect scattered documents, apps, and chats within a company and deliver instant answers directly in your workflow.

-Why I picked Guru: I chose Guru as a productivity tool after evaluating its comprehensive features and integrations that cater to enterprise knowledge management.
+I chose Guru as a productivity tool due to its comprehensive features and integrations, which cater to enterprise knowledge management.
 Its standout feature is its AI-driven search capability, which integrates with existing workflows to provide instant answers across various platforms.
-I determined that Guru is best suited for AI-driven enterprise search because it uniquely connects apps, documents, and chats, enabling users to access information swiftly within their workflow.
+I determined that Guru is best suited for AI-driven enterprise search because it uniquely connects apps, documents, and chats to let you access information swiftly within your workflow.

 Integrations include Trello, Jira, Confluence, HubSpot, Google Drive, GitHub, Microsoft Teams, and Slack.